alice173/WSW/README.md

 - **Testing:**

   - AI Allowed me to easily and quickly write test for forms and views.
-While it sometimes used the wrong model within the test it still saved ma huge amount of time and deepend my understanding of Django testing.
+While it sometimes used the wrong model within the test it still saved ma huge amount of time and deepened my understanding of Django testing.

 - **Overall Impact:**
   - AI tools streamlined repetitive tasks, enabling focus on high-level development.